 Americas Quarterly reported Mexico had 150 aerospace plants in 2007 that exported approximately $2.7 billion worth of parts.
 By 2016, there were more than 300 aviation factories with exports of $4.75 billion.
 FEMIA also projected an 11% overall growth for the industry with annual exports of $8 billion in the future.

-The San Antonio Express-News reported the entirety of the country is focused on expanding its aerospace specialty and has seen strong results.
-However, one of the major reasons for the growth of the aviation sector was the country's focus on clusters, according to the source.
-Mexico's aerospace industry has five key clusters: Sonora, Baja California, Chihuahua, Nuevo Leon and Queretaro.
+The entirety of the country is focused on expanding its aerospace specialty and has seen strong results.
+One of the major reasons for the growth of the aviation sector was the country's focus on clusters, according to the source.
+Mexico's aerospace industry has five key clusters: Sonora, Baja California, Chihuahua, Nuevo Leon, and Queretaro.
 While activity in each of these geographic regions depends on the manufacturers centered there, each drives the aviation industry in the country and contributes to the overall success of aerospace production.

 Sonora's cluster maintains a specialty in supply chain manufacturers that support the rest of the country.
 The main operation in the state is turbine production supported by quality products and competitive costs.
 Much of the production is done within the coastal region that originally started with automotive production and branched out to aviation.

 Baja California concentrates on knowledge process outsourcing, electrical plants, and fuselage systems or landing gear and other small aircraft mechanisms.
 The state is also a main logistics point at the border that fosters multiple industry powerhouses with equal access to California's manufacturing industry.

 Chihuahua specializes as the location for final assembly of aircraft manufacturing, maintenance, and repair.
 The cluster also produces aerospace parts including seats, slides and rafts, sheet metal, and harnesses.
 As a border state, Chihuahua is another hub that boasts a robust international logistics infrastructure.